Bbert88/surfs-up/README.md

 1. `session.query(Measurement.prcp).filter(extract('month', Measurement.date) == 6)`

 This query would return the precpitation data for the month of June.
-A similary query could be run for December, which would allow for a comparison of precipitation amounts for June vs December.
+A similar query could be run for December, which would allow for a comparison of precipitation amounts for June vs December.
 These results could then be loaded in to separate DataFrames where more analysis can take place.

 2. `for i in range(1,13):`
         `result = session.query(func.min(Measurement.tobs).filter(Measurement.station == 'USC00519281').filter(extract('month', Measurement.date) == i)).all()`